owen2345/pub_sub_model_sync/README.md

     When user is created, `User`:`:save` notification is published with the ordering_key = `User/<user_id>`.
     Posts created together with the user model publishes `Post`:`:save` notification each one using its parents (user model) `ordering_key`.
     By this way parent notification and all inner notifications are processed in the same order they were published (includes notifications from callbacks like `ps_before_publish`).

-    **Note1**: Is highly recommended to use `after_*_commit` callback to ensure notifications order.
-    **Note2**: When using `after_save` callback instead of `after_save_commit`, posts notifications are delivered before user notification and thus we will have unexpected results.
-    **Note3**: When any error is raised when saving user or posts, the transaction is cancelled and thus all notifications wont be delivered.
+    **Note**: When any error is raised when saving user or posts, the transaction is cancelled and thus all notifications wont be delivered (customizable by `PubSubModelSync::Config.transactions_use_buffer`).

   - Manual transactions
     `PubSubModelSync::MessagePublisher::transaction(key, use_buffer: , &block)`